 On the canalside there is the boathouse, built to house the royal barge prepared for Queen Victoria’s visit in 1851 and Duke’s Wharf.
 Close by is the half timbered Worsley Old Hall previously used as Court House and Reading Rooms.

-This cruise is for whole boat charter on a self catering basis with your Skipper doing the driving.
+This cruise is for exclusive boat charter sleeping upto 4 on a self catering basis with your Skipper doing the driving.

 We depart from, and return to our lovely mooring at Castlefield Basin in central Manchester.